AzothSolver/azothsolver-web/README.md

 # 🌌 AzothSolver – Frontend Web Page

-This is the **official landing page** for **AzothSolver**, a high-performance solver for the CoW Protocol ecosystem, optimized for sub-millisecond execution latency and built on Frankfurt-based bare metal infrastructure.
+This is the **official landing page** for **AzothSolver**, a high-performance solver for the CoW Protocol ecosystem, optimized for sub-5millisecond execution latency and built on Frankfurt-based bare metal infrastructure.
 The webpage introduces AzothSolver’s vision, technical architecture, and progress toward the CoW Protocol shadow competition in Q4 2025, with a futuristic, alchemy-inspired design.

 ---